 In order to ensure an optimal delivery of your presentation, please stick to the following guidelines in the preparation of your presentation:

-We kindly ask you to use the official EuroPrevent 2018 powerpoint template for your presentation - available soon
+We kindly ask you to use the official EuroPrevent 2018 powerpoint template for your presentation - Download the powerpoint template

 If you have technical questions regarding your presentation before the congress, you may contact the audiovisual service: contact us

 We remind you that all presentations given at EuroPRevent2018* in Ljubljana will be available on the Scientific Programme& Planner (slides & VOD)

 We recommend that you upload your presentation(s) in advance.
 You can use our Online Upload service at any time even during the congress.
 The Online Upload Service will open one week before the congress (the date will be confirmed at a later stage).

 If you need any specific assistance, please come to the Speaker Service Centre (SSC)

 15:00 - 18:00

 Friday 20 April

 Your presentation uploaded online will be directly sent to the lecture room.